- Store your credentials in exactly one place, limiting the risk of not updating environments after resetting tokens

 To configure the ngrok shell extension, open a terminal and run this command:

 Now that your credentials are safely in your 1Password vault, you can remove them from your local environment.
-Use your text editor to update .ngrok2/ngrok.yml and remove the authtoken value:Step 3: Start your tunnel
+Use your text editor to update .ngrok2/ngrok.yml and remove the authtoken value:3.
+Start your tunnel

-Now that we have our environment configured, we start our tunnel.
-1Password will intercept the request, determine which credential to use, and start a tunnel as we requested.
+Now that the environment is configured, start the tunnel.
+1Password will intercept the request, determine which credential to use, and start a tunnel as requested.